unicef/rhizome/README.md

 $ gulp dev
 ```

-And in order to get the NEW .js working,
+And in order to get the NEW .js working

 ```
 $ cd react_app
 $ npm install
-$ webpack -d
+$ webpack -d --watch
 ```

+If either of these commands do not work, then please ensure you have the proper `node` and `npm` versions installed.

 # Documentation